bytedance/ibot/README.md

 ## Pre-Trained Models

-You can choose to download only the weights of the pretrained `backbone` used for downstream tasks, and the `full ckpt` which contains backbone and projection head weights for both student and teacher networks.
+You can choose to download only the weights of the pre-trained `backbone` used for downstream tasks, and the `full ckpt` which contains backbone and projection head weights for both student and teacher networks.
 For the `backbone`, `s` denotes that the student network is selected while `t` denotes that the teacher network is selected. `PS` denotes prediction shape.

 <table>
   <tr>